-If you’re looking for something a little sleeker and don’t care about Bluetooth connectivity or USB output, this minimalist Music Hall turntable comes recommended by both Davis and Steinberg.
+If you’re looking for something a little sleeker and don’t care about Bluetooth or USB output, this minimalist Music Hall turntable comes recommended by both Davis and Steinberg.
 The brand’s roots are in the audiophile-grade market, according to Davis, who says this entry-level manual turntable from the brand is very well-regarded.
 “This would be a great place to start if you’re looking for something more serious,” Steinberg says, noting that a lot of people love Music Hall for its “stripped-down” and “bare-bones” approach.
-This model is powered by a belt drive, includes a built-in preamp, and can play much rarer and older 78 records, which stopped being widely produced in the late 1950s, while most belt-driven turntables (including all the others on this list) can only handle newer 33s and 45s.
+This model is powered by a belt drive, includes a built-in preamp, and can play 78 rpm records, which stopped being widely produced in the late 1950s, while most belt-driven turntables (including all the others on this list) can only handle newer 33’s and 45’s.
 “For a better turntable, that’s a rarity,” explains Steinberg.
-Even though it lacks Bluetooth and a USB output, for someone looking to upgrade from a more automated and novice setup, this is a great option.
+For someone looking to upgrade from a more automated and novice setup, the Music Hall is a great option.

 Most stylish turntable

 Pro-Ject “pretty much only makes turntables,” says Steinberg, who notes that many of the brand’s models are priced “in the thousands,” making the T1 a great choice for someone who wants to dip their toes into the higher-end market.
-Davis and DJ Prestige agree that Pro-Ject turntables are known for their minimalist build, streamlined look, and high-quality materials, like a cartridge made by Ortofon, a company that Steinberg says “has a long history” of producing audiophile-approved components.
-The T1 comes with a built-in preamp, Bluetooth connectivity, and a manual tonearm, making it accessible to both novice users and more experienced collectors.
+Davis and DJ Prestige agree that Pro-Ject turntables are known for their minimalist build, streamlined look, and high-quality materials, like a cartridge made by Ortofon, a company that Steinberg says has a long history of producing audiophile-approved components.
+The T1 comes with a built-in preamp, Bluetooth, and a manual tonearm, making it accessible to both novice users and more experienced collectors.
 It also has a sleek and beautiful design that would compliment any interior-design enthusiast’s space.

 Best classic turntable